Lymphedema: Diagnosis

 Diagnosis is generally based on signs and symptoms, with testing used to rule out other potential causes.
 An accurate diagnosis and staging may help with management.
 A swollen limb can result from different conditions that require different treatments.
 Diagnosis of lymphedema is currently based on history, physical exam, and limb measurements.
 Imaging studies such as lymphoscintigraphy and indocyanine green lymphography are only required when surgery is being considered.
-However, the ideal method for lymphedema staging to guide the most appropriate treatment is controversial because of several different proposed protocols.
+However, the ideal method of staging to guide treatment is controversial because of several different proposed protocols.

 Lymphedema can occur in both the upper and lower extremities, and in some cases, the head and neck.
-Assessment of the extremities first begins with a visual inspection.
-Color, presence of hair, visible veins, size and any sores or ulcerations are noted.
+Assessment of the extremities first begins with a visual inspection; color, presence of hair, visible veins, size and any sores or ulcerations are noted.
 Lack of hair may indicate an arterial circulation problem.
-Given swelling, the extremities' circumference is measured for reference as time continues.
+In cases of swelling, the extremities' circumference is measured over time for reference.
 In early stages of lymphedema, elevating the limb may reduce or eliminate the swelling.
 Palpation of the wrist or ankle can determine the degree of swelling; assessment includes a check of the pulses.
-The axillary or inguinal nodes may be enlarged due to the swelling.
-Enlargement of the nodes lasting more than three weeks may indicate infection or other illnesses such as sequela from breast cancer surgery requiring further medical attention.
+The axillary or inguinal lymph nodes may be enlarged due to the swelling.
+Enlargement of the nodes lasting more than three weeks may indicate infection or other illnesses (such as sequela from breast cancer surgery) requiring further medical attention.